hygraph/hygraph-examples/using-union-types/README.md

-# GraphQl Union Types in GraphCMS with Next.js
+# Working with union types in GraphCMS

 [Join our Slack](https://slack.graphcms.com)